adityapattiyeri/esphome-waterlevel/README.md

 # espome-waterlevel
-A water level monitoring for homeassitant using esphome and ultrasonic sensor.
+A water level monitoring system for homeassitant using esphome and ultrasonic sensor.